Classical and quantum cyclic redundancy check codes: Cyclic redundancy check (CRC) codes

-\begin{proof} There is no multiple of $g$ which is of smaller degree in the ring ${\mathbb F}_2[X]/(X^n-1)$, since if then $g$ divides $c(X)$.
+\begin{proof} There is no multiple of $g$ which is of smaller degree in the ring ${\mathbb F}_p[X]/(X^n-1)$, since if then $g$ divides $c(X)$.

-Suppose $e(x)$ is a multiple of $g$ whose cyclic burst length is less than the degree of $g$.
+Suppose $e(X)$ is a multiple of $g$ whose burst weight is less than the $\deg(g)+1$.
 Then there exists $m$ such that $X^m e(X)$ has degree less than degree of $g$, and is a multiple of $g$, a contradiction.

 \end{proof}

 Let $g$ be a polynomial of degree $n-k$ dividing $X^n-1$.